 There are many health problems caused by mold growth in the home.
 If you have respiratory problems, such as asthma or allergies to dust mites and other allergens, mold can make your condition worse.

 The first step in dealing with mold is to clean up the water as quickly as possible.
-The longer the water sits, the more likely it is that you may have a full-on mold issue on your hands.
+The longer the water sits, the more likely you may have a full-on mold issue on your hands.

 Once you have cleaned up or removed all of the water, get serious about drying out your home and belongings.
 You will want to remove any wet materials from your house to prevent them from being damaged by mold growth over time.